 One way our wall anchor system is superior to other methods is that the hole created in the foundation wall is very small - just 1" in diameter.
 Other methods may require a large hole or section of concrete block to be removed during installation.

 Once the earth anchor has been attached to the anchor rod, a steel wall plate will be mounted to the anchor rod on the inside of the foundation.

 Once this step of the installation has been completed for each earth anchor, the inward movement of your foundation walls will be permanently halted.

 At this point, your foundation repair experts will attempt to straighten the foundation walls back to their original position.
 Wall anchors will be tightened and adjusted accordingly and will provide long-term support for the walls.

-If there was extensive foundation damage, as seen in Step 1, the excavation will filled using the soil removed.
+If there was extensive foundation damage, as seen in Step 1, the excavation will be filled using the soil removed.